savindu-pasintha/angular18/README.md

 # Theory

-To creade shared module or resuable module check the c omponent/naviation navigation/component.ts and component/shared.module.ts and pages/home home.component.ts and home.module.ts and home.component.html
+### To creade shared module or resuable module
+check the component/naviation navigation/component.ts and component/shared.module.ts and pages/home home.component.ts and home.module.ts and home.component.html